-Chocolate Vanilla Swirl Sourdough
+Chocolate Swirl Sourdough

 I kind of got obsessed with the marbled sourdough process when I was recipe testing my peanut butter and jelly sourdough bread, and it got me thinking… what other flavors can I mix together with this method?